olawale1rty/Practice_Projects/README.md

 aircnc: A dynamic and responsive theme for selling dogs.

-GiphySearch: A site to search for any gifs you want.
+GiphySearch: An app to search for any gifs you want.

+Sound Cloud: An app to search for music and play music.